Last Updated on October 18, 2021 by Sunny Staff

 Why Would I Install a WordPress Plugin Manually?

 In addition, developers don’t always add plugin updates to the directory right away.
-Automattic, which owns WordPress, has only about 400 employees and not all of them work on WordPress (it also owns the WooCommerce, e-commerce plugin as well as others).
-It’s unlikely that there’s a full-time staffer watching that part of the business 100% of the time.
+Automattic, which owns WordPress, has about 1,500 employees, and not all of them work on WordPress (it also owns the WooCommerce, e-commerce plugin, and others).
+It’s unlikely that a full-time staffer is watching that part of the business 100% of the time.

 Manual WordPress Plugin Installs are Easy!